grafana/agent/docs/flow/config-language/components.md

 * _Arguments_ are settings which modify the behavior of a component.
 They can be any number of attributes or nested unlabeled blocks, some of them being required and some being optional.
-Any optional arguments that are not overriden, will take on their default values.
+Any optional arguments that are not set, will take on their default values.

-* _Exports_ are zero or more output values that can be referred to by other components, and can be any River type.
+* _Exports_ are zero or more output values that can be referred to by other components, and can be of any River type.

-Here's a quick example; the following block defines a `local.file` component labelled "targets".
+Here's a quick example; the following block defines a `local.file` component labeled "targets".
 The `local.file.targets` component will then expose the file `content` as a string in its Exports.

 The `filename` attribute is a _required_ argument; the user can also define a